MRo47/MistyGro/README.md

 # MistyGro

-An aeroponics/fogponics planter to monitor and study crop growth and yeild.
-Has a Flutter based app to monitor daily stats.
+An open source aeroponics/fogponics planter to monitor and study crop growth and yeild.
+Comes with a Flutter app to monitor daily stats.

 - Made to be hacked
 - Open source hardware and software with documentation